photobooth-app/photobooth-docs/docs/setup/installation.md

 ### Windows

 Windows is supported.
+Install Pathon including the development headers (tick the box during the installation).
 Digicamcontrol is integrated to support DSLR cameras on Windows platform.
 The Digicamcontrol is not maintained any more, so if the software fails to work in the future, the backend is removed from the app.
 Until then you can use it to use it, but it will not receive new features.

 #### Tweak system settings (Win)